cewing/training.python_web/source/presentations/session06.rst

     $ ./cgi_bin/cgi_1.py

-.. class:: incremental
+.. rst-class:: build

 In fact try that now in your second terminal (use the real path), what do you get?

-.. class:: incremental small center
+.. rst-class:: build small center

 Windows folks, you may need ``C:\>python cgi_1.py``

-.. class:: incremental
+.. rst-class:: build

 What is missing?